surifirstpin/biplus_documentation/docs/User_Reports.md

 ## Bar Chart

 Bar charts are used to compare data across different categories.
-You can build a bar chart by placing a dimension on the Rows and a measure on the Columns area.
+You can build a bar chart by placing a dimension fields on the Rows and a measures fields on the Columns area.

  **2.** Click on **Bar** tab under **general** section  to compare the data in Bar chart.